-With significant levels of dependency on the state in South Africa for poverty relief through grants, initiatives that can unlock private capital to fund socially beneficial activities represents an obvious "win" for the country.
+With significant levels of dependency on the South African state for poverty relief through social grants, initiatives that can unlock private capital to fund socially beneficial activities represents an obvious "win" for the country.
 Substantial public good can arise from stimulating the impact investing market, and a trade-off with other policy objectives of the government need not be the outcome.